About Update Value On Another Sheet

 You can only trigger the update values on another sheet action button once in each entry.
 The system will check the system-generated date & time field to prevent double execution.
 There are scenarios that you may need to trigger the button again:

 It usually happens when the button is set up with "+ to add" or "- to deduct."
-If you clear the value of the system-generated date & time field, existing rows might be double added or deducted.
+If you clear the value of the system-generated date & time field, existing rows might be repeatedly added or deducted incorrectly.
 Hence, please run the reverse action button first, update the entry, and re-trigger the action button.
 For example, you have a purchase order containing 1 item and have deducted the inventory already via the action button.
 Now, if you would like to add an extra item, the process would be below:

 Step 1.
 Run the reverse action button